brettmillerb/Powershell/README.md

 	Checks AD to see if a Local Admin Group exists for the corresponding computer account and it's members.

 ### Get-ADUserOwner
-	Gets the owner of the User object from the ACL of the AD Object
+	Gets the owner of the User object from the ACL of the AD Object.

+### Get-CMUserPrimaryDevice
+	Connects to SCCM and obtains a users primary device from the SMS database.

+### Get-FSMORoleLocations
+	Gets the servers which hold FSMO roles in domain.

-### Get-FSRM.ps1
+### Get-FSRM
-	Gets File Screen Monitoring filetypes from public API for recent ransomware attacks
+	Gets File Screen Monitoring filetypes from public API for recent ransomware attacks.

-### Get-O365Licenses.ps1
+### Get-O365Licenses
 	Gets the O365 license count and usage for SKU.

 ### Search-GPOsForStringReturnAll